10 Reasons to visit the North Island

 But the funny thing is that I currently live on the North Island.
 So you might be wondering what I have to say about the North Island of New Zealand?

 When you visit New Zealand and are deciding where to go, it is just a matter of what you like or what you’re looking to do in New Zealand that will push you to visit the North Island, the South Island, or both.
-On my first trip to New Zealand, I visited both islands, because I wanted to get a taste of everything New Zealand has got to offer.

 1. North Island beaches – the best in New Zealand

-So what makes a beach a best beach?
-In my opinion a nice beach should have clean light sand and clear blue or blue/green waters.
+In my opinion, a nice beach should have clean light sand and clear blue or bluegreen water.

 So where do you find such beaches on the North Island of New Zealand?

-If you do this, you’ll come up with the locations that have the best beaches in New Zealand: Northland, Coromandel, Bay of Plenty (Tauranga), Eastland, and Hawkes Bay (Gisborne and Hastings).
-But the most beautiful beaches are undoubtedly in Northland.
+If you do this, you’ll encounter the locations that have the best beaches in New Zealand:

 2. Maori cultural shows

-Many people visit New Zealand or are attracted by it, because of the Maori culture.
+Many people visit New Zealand or are attracted by it because of the Maori culture.

-76% of the New Zealand population lives on the North Island, one in seven people in New Zealand is from Maori descent, and almost 90% of Maoris live on the North Island in places like Northland, Auckland, Waikato, and the Bay of Plenty.
-You can also find several living in the Gisborne region.
+76% of New Zealand’s population lives on the North Island, one in seven people in New Zealand is from Maori descent, and almost 90% of Maori live on the North Island in places like Northland, Auckland, Waikato, and the Bay of Plenty.

 So to experience the Maori culture, you need to be on the North Island.
-For the best Maori cultural shows, head to Rotorua.

 3. Natural geothermal activity on the North Island

-I don’t want to confuse you with geological and geophysical mumbo jumbo, so will try to keep the explanation simple…
+I don’t want to confuse you with geological and geophysical mumbo jumbo, so I will try to keep the explanation simple…

 The North Island of New Zealand is positioned above a geothermal system, allowing the Earth’s crust to be weakened and rocks to be heated up.
-This manifests itself as geothermal activity in the form of hot springs, mud pools, geysers, and volcanoes at the surface.

 The two best places to visit to experience geothermal activity physically in the form of hot pools are Rotorua and the Coromandel Peninsula.

-If you want to experience geothermal activity visually, Wai-O-Tapu Thermal Wonderland is a must-do.
 While there are a few other thermal parks in the Central Plateau, this one is the most beautiful one.

 4. New Zealand volcanoes

 My favorite mountain (and volcano) on the North Island is undoubtedly Mount Egmont in Taranaki.
-But Ruapehu is not to be missed either.

 5. Second largest wine region in New Zealand